dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/checkedlistbox-control-windows-forms.md

 ---
 title: "CheckedListBox Control"
-description: Learn more about the CheckedListBox control in Windows Forms, which is similar to the ListBox control. ms.date: "03/30/2017"
+description: Learn about which articles will help you understand more about the CheckedListBox control in Windows Forms. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "CheckedListBox control [Windows Forms], reference"